 America instead eliminates categories.
 How have you been ideologically tempted in your life?

 Not in any particular way.
 In my environment, the primary ideologies were Marxist, which I resisted very strongly because of the example of Eastern Europe.
 Though I did come to read and value Marx as a thinker after the Cold War ended.
 And the other ideology was fascism, of course, which I thankfully avoided.
 I think that, long ago, Marxism may have influenced the public debate just enough for nationalist sentiments to seem inappropriate.
 And even when I was highly frustrated for a long time after losing my spot in Harvard, any frustration I might have had did not take on an ideological flavour.
 The closest I’ve come to a being emotionally invested in an academic position is, it’s the topic of discriminated religious minorities in Iran.
 Iran encompasses a variety of religions.
 It always stirs me when people forget that.

 So we’re in this interesting position, as we draw to the end, where you can be decidedly against blind confrontation, you can be largely counter-ideological, but still feel a tension with society, still be something of an outsider.
 How does all that characterise you as an educator?

 Here I am a moderate too.
 I have a readership in Iran, I’m a bigger name there than here, and I try to show Iranians that they are not that different from the bordering countries, that they are not that different from Westerners.
 But I also try to show them, and readers from here too, that there are significant fundamental differences between Iranian and Western societies that should not be neglected.

 Reconciling in event of difference.
 Thank you.
-To you, is all travel – leisure?
+I mentioned to you that I just recently came to America.
+Tell me, for you, is all travel – leisure?